-As of December 31, 2017, we had cash and cash equivalents of \$253.4 million, which primarily consisted of bank balances and money market mutual funds.
-During 2017, the Company liquidated its short-term investments, principally consisting of commercial paper.
-Since inception, we have financed our operations primarily through cash flow generated from operations.
+As of December 31, 2018, we had cash and cash equivalents totaling \$230.9 million, which primarily consisted of bank balances and money market mutual funds.
+Since inception, we have financed our operations primarily through cash flows generated from operations.

-Historically, our principal uses of cash have been funding our operations, capital expenditures and content acquisition.
+Historically, our principal uses of cash have been funding our operations, capital expenditures, content acquisition, business combinations that enhance our strategic position and share purchases under our share repurchase program.
 We plan to finance our operations and capital expenses largely through cash generated by our operations.
 Since our results of operations are sensitive to the level of competition we face, increased competition could adversely affect our liquidity and capital resources.